nuppet/multiserver-chat/README.md

 1. `websocketd` provides CGI but for websockets.
 2. `sic` provides the IRC connection.
 Configure the default server.
 3. `miniircd` or any IRC server.
-4. `relayd` or any proxy that can provide TLS for `websocketd` unless you want to give `websocketd` your private key.
+4. `nginx` or any proxy that can provide TLS for `websocketd` unless you want to give `websocketd` your private key.

 ### Running multiserver-chat